Undergraduate Academic Advising

 Through academic advising, students will:

-1. Evaluate academic and personal interests, strengths and challenges to create and refine a four-year degree plan.
+1. Evaluate academic and personal interests, strengths and challenges to create and refine an educational degree plan.

 2. Identify and utilize campus resources and opportunities that enrich educational experiences, and that contribute to wellness and campus engagement.